 The cost to an employee of a workplace injury or illness can be much greater.
 The cost to an employee is more than monetary—it includes both a 'human' and a 'financial' element.
 What does 'human' cost refer to?
 In addition to financial costs, employers' liability insurance payouts can compensate for the ‘human costs’ of an injury—this refers to quality of life losses.

-Total Costs to Employees of Workplace Accidents and Illnesses
+Total Costs of Workplace Accidents and Illnesses to Employees (2023 prices)

 Non-fatal injuries